demoronator/DiagnosisAssistant/README.md

 ## Abstract

-Diagnosing rare diseases presents significant challenges due to their unique and complex nature, often leading to delayed interventions and sub-optimal patient outcomes.
-However, the recent advancements in artificial intelligence and machine learning are revolutionizing healthcare, particularly the diagnostic process.
-This paper introduces "DiagnosisAssistant," a novel web-based application developed to assist medical professionals in accurately identifying and diagnosing rare diseases.
-The application leverages the Human Phenotype Ontology (HPO) and Orphanet databases, two critical resources, to provide a transformative approach to diagnosing rare diseases.
-The application analyzes and interprets data from these databases, enabling timely and precise diagnoses and paving the way for earlier interventions and improved patient outcomes.
-An example case study demonstrates the potential utility of the DiagnosisAssistant in facilitating complex diagnostic processes, especially for rare diseases.
-The application’s source code is openly accessible, inviting continuous improvement and adoption in diverse healthcare settings.
-By augmenting the diagnostic process, the DiagnosisAssistant has the potential to improve patient care and treatment outcomes significantly.
+Diagnosing rare diseases often presents significant challenges due to their complex, unique characteristics, leading to delays in appropriate interventions and impacting patient outcomes.
+Addressing this issue, we introduce the ‘DiagnosisAssistant,’ an innovative web-based application designed to assist medical professionals in efficiently and accurately diagnosing rare diseases.
+Integrating artificial intelligence and machine learning, DiagnosisAssistant facilitates the recognition of Human Phenotype Ontology (HPO) concepts in unstructured medical text.
+This integration made possible through the PhenoTagger tool, enables healthcare professionals to input patient symptoms and signs in a natural, descriptive manner, streamlining the diagnostic process.
+Furthermore, the application leverages the comprehensive HPO and Orphanet databases, crucial resources in rare diseases.
+Our performance testing on ten varied case reports of rare diseases has shown promising results, reinforcing the app’s potential in complex diagnostic processes.
+Despite its dependency on the completeness and accuracy of the HPO and Orphanet databases and its current inability to account for patient-specific factors such as age, medical history, and genetic data, the tool represents a significant step forward in rare disease diagnostics.
+With its source code openly accessible for continuous improvement, the DiagnosisAssistant holds immense potential for transforming the diagnosis of rare diseases, thus significantly enhancing patient care and treatment outcomes.

 ## Keywords

-Diagnosis, Rare diseases, Symptom, Sign, Pathognomonic sign
+Diagnosis Assistant, Rare Diseases, Artificial Intelligence, Named Entity Recognition, Big Data, Healthcare Informatics

 ## Full Text